chridou/nakadion/README.md

 ## Recent Changes

+* 0.8.10
+   * Metrics for panics and unavailable workers
 * 0.8.9
    * Check whether worker threads are still running to prevent live locks
    * Do not retry on "unprocessable entity" when committing.